Gawon-Choi/small-LMs-Task-Planning/output_samples.md

 ----

 * ### Kitchen Output Samples for GPT2-medium
-These are outputs of fine-tuned GPT2-medium on our command-steps pairs dataset for kitchen. we constrain the possible actions to pick, place, move, and utilize the objects.
+These are outputs of fine-tuned GPT2-medium on our command-steps pairs dataset for kitchen.
+We constrain the possible actions to pick, place, move, and utilize the objects.
 We conducted a survey, to evaluate whether small LMs finetuned on our datasets can plan effectively for high-level commands as LLMs.
-As a result, there is little difference in heuristic scores between GPT2-medium and GPT3.5, and even GPT2-medium scored more consistently higher.
+As a result, we found that there is little difference in scores between GPT2-medium and GPT3.5, and even GPT2-medium scored more consistently higher.
 <details>
   <summary> Output Samples </summary>